isotropics/shutter-services/mev/README.md

 # Shutter MEV

+**Shutter MEV**
-**Shutter MEV** is a token swap strategy automation script designed for the Gnosis forked mainnet network.
+This is a bespoke MEV Simulation agent developed outside the OLAS framework It is a token swap strategy automation script designed for the Gnosis forked mainnet network.
 It automates front-running, target swaps, and back-running strategies, logging transaction details every hour.
 The logs are managed in hourly files, and the script rotates the log files if they exceed **10MB** in size.

 ## Table of Contents